kudobuilder/kudo/docs/faq.md

 ## What is a Deployment Strategy?

 A deployments strategy indicates the way in which a Plan or Step must be executed.
 If a Step requires another Step to complete first, it is necessary to declare them as `serial`.
-The following strategies are available by default and can be used in a `OperatorVersion` YAML definition:
+The following strategies are available by default and can be used in an `OperatorVersion` YAML definition:

 - `serial`
   An example for a `serial` Plan is [kafka-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/kafka-operatorversion.yaml).